galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 - `JP4D`: a microbiome sample collected from the Lagunita Fertilized Pond
 - `JC1A`: a **control** samples from a control mesocosm.

 The datasets differ in size, but according to the authors this doesn't matter for their analysis of genomic traits.
 Also, they underline that differences between the two samples reflect trait-mediated ecological dynamics instead of microevolutionary changes as the duration of the experiment was only 32 days.
 This means that depending on available nutrients, specific lineages within the pond grow more successfully than others because of their genomic traits.

-Originally, it was a collection of paired-end data with R1 being the forward reads and R2 being the reverse reads.
-The samples have than been analysed as explained in the [Taxonomic profiling tutorial]({% link topics/sequence-analysis/tutorials/taxonomic-profiling/tutorial.md %}).
+The samples have been analysed as explained in the [Taxonomic profiling tutorial]({% link topics/sequence-analysis/tutorials/taxonomic-profiling/tutorial.md %}).

 In a nutshell, taxonomic labels have been assigned to the metagenomics data using [Kraken2](toolshed.g2.bx.psu.edu/repos/iuc/kraken2/kraken2/2.1.1+galaxy1) to find out which species are present in the samples.
 Finally, species abundance was estimated using [Bracken](toolshed.g2.bx.psu.edu/repos/iuc/bracken/est_abundance/2.7+galaxy1).
 For this tutorial, we will use the output file of Bracken.